Standard Deduction: A Key Tax Benefit for All

 Key Features of Tax Software

-- Automatic Trade Tracking: Sync your brokerage accounts to automatically record trades.
+- Automatic Trade Tracking: Sync brokerage accounts for automatic trade recording.

-- Expense Tracking: Categorize your expenses to maximize deductions.
+- Expense Tracking: Categorize expenses to maximize deductions.

-- Tax Filing Assistance: Some software can provide guidance on whether to itemize or take the standard deduction.
+- Tax Filing Assistance: Some software guides you on whether to itemize or take the standard deduction.

 Conclusion